Malta Company Share Capital (Authorised and Issued)

-Maltese registered companies must have a minimum authorised and a minimum issued share capital.
+Maltese registered companies must have a minimum authorized and a minimum issued company share capital.
 Different rules apply, depending on whether:

 The company is a private or a public company; or